mgielda/android_mars_zx3/doc/source/introduction.rst

    chmod +x ~/downloads/jdk-6u45-linux-x64.bin
    ~/downloads/jdk-6u45-linux-x64.bin

-Package is unpacked to ``~/jdk1.6.0_45`` directory.
+The package is unpacked to the ``~/jdk1.6.0_45`` directory.

 Other packages
 ~~~~~~~~~~~~~~

-A number of other dependencies is also required, but these should be available from package managers on most systems without a problem - e.g. on Debian 7.0 (Wheezy) you can get them by typing:
+A number of other dependencies are also required, but these should be available from package managers on most systems without a problem - e.g. on Debian 7.0 (Wheezy) you can get them by typing:

 .. code-block:: bash